Kris Jenner’s Favorite Child Has Shifted From Kim Kardashian To Kylie Jenner In Recent Years

 “Kimberly 10 years ago,” she stated.
 Her sisters all agreed quickly following up her remark bu saying, “Kylie now.”

-Kylie received a lot of media backlash following her debut in Forbes, as many believed she certainly had assistance from her already well known family at gaining success as an entrepreneur.
+Kylie received a lot of media backlash following her debut in Forbes, as many believed she certainly had assistance from her already well-known family at gaining success as an entrepreneur.
 She later clarified that while worked with her mother on the brand, she put down her own money to get the ball rolling.

 “I said, ‘I’m ready to put up my own money.
 I don’t want to do it with anyone else.'”